codejutsu1/Hng-task-two/README.md

     }

 ## - PUT update a person
 This endpoint is responsible for updating a person's record.
-The endpoint api/user_id, accepts an integer as a user_id and the person must exist in the database.
+The endpoint api/user_id, accepts an integer as the user_id and the person must exist in the database.

     yourapp.com/api/1